jgamblin/Blackhat-MacOS-Config/README.md

 ## What It Does:
 - Deletes Saved Wireless Networks.
 - ~~Disable Wireless Network Auto Join.~~ < This cant be done programmatically. `¯\_(ツ)_/¯`
+- Require Password Immediately After Sleep
+- Turns On Firewall.
+  - Enables Stealth Mode
 - Installs Needed System Updates.
 - Enables Full Disk Encryption.
-- Turns On Firewall.
-  - Enables Stealth Mode

 Note: Script Will Prompt For Password If Not Root.